• Skip to main content

 • Roll out each disc of dough on a sheet of good quality non-stick baking paper using a lightly floured rolling pin.

-• Cut out your gingerbread house pieces, and remove the excess dough around them.
+• Cut out your gingerbread house pieces using the printable template included in this blog post, and remove the excess dough around each section.

-• Transfer the baking paper with the cut out pieces (leaving the gingerbread untouched) to a baking sheet and bake in the centre of the oven for 12 minutes.
+• Transfer the baking paper with the cut-out pieces (leaving the gingerbread untouched) to a baking sheet and bake in the centre of a preheated 200 C/ 180 C fan/ 390 F oven for 12 minutes.

-• To make the icing, combine the icing sugar with the egg white.
+• To make the icing, combine 225 grams icing sugar with 1 free-range egg white.
 Transfer to a piping bag and decorate each of the components of the gingerbread house as desired.
 You'll need two batches of icing if you're going to pipe designs all over it as I have.
-Colour your front door red, in Shetland style, if desired.
+Colour your front door with red gel food colouring, in Shetland style, if desired.

 • Leave overnight to harden before assembling, starting with the four walls and finishing with the roof and chimney.
 Leave several hours of drying time in between assembling the walls and each of the roof pieces.
 You might need to prop up half of the roof with something and leave it to dry before adding the second half.